 These adjustments consist of an increase in heart rate, and a constriction of the blood vessels in the legs.
 These cardiovascular adjustments occur very quickly, and there is no significant drop in the blood pressure [9].
 The increase in heart rate of approximately 10-15 beats/min, an elevation of diastolic pressure of about 10mm Hg and little change in systolic pressure[10].
-Evaluation the changes that occur in stroke volume, cardiac output, heart rate, and blood pressure during HUT, have been studied and illustrated in details, so the present study focused on the changes that occurred in LVET and PEP during different degree of tilting .
+Many previous studies enlighten the changes that occurred in stroke volume, cardiac output, heart rate, and blood pressure during HUT.
+The aim of this study is to evaluate the changes that occurr in LVET and PEP during different degree of tilting .